Are Certain Nail Shapes More Likely to Break Than Others? A Nail Expert Weighs InJanuary 12, 2022

 Because of their straight-edge shapes, square- and coffin-shaped nails are more prone to breakage, Tuttle says.

-What to Do If Your Square Nail Breaks
+What Should You Do If Your Square Nail Breaks?

 If you don’t want to give up your square or coffin nails, Tuttle provides some tips on how to avoid breakage, which starts with keeping your nails strong.
 “Your cuticles are the gatekeepers to nail health and strength,” she says, so it’s important to use a cuticle oil or serum daily.
 We recommend the Essie Apricot Cuticle Oil or the Olive & June Cuticle Serum.

 “Also, don’t buff your nail too much as this thins out your nail plate,” Tuttle notes.
 “The stronger your nails, the less likely they are to break.”
 Another way to minimize breakage?
 Use a nail strengthener, such as the Essie Hard to Resist Nail Strengthener Treatment, which promises to help your nails feel less brittle in only three days.